 Stress is an inevitable part of entrepreneurial life.

-No matter how smart you are, how much you love what you do, or how many productivity hacks you deploy, you are going to get stressed out.
+No matter how smart you are, how much you love what you do, or how many productivity hacks you deploy, you will get stressed out.

 In small doses, stress can be a positive thing that drives greater levels of performance and success.

 However, when allowed to go unchecked…when stress and anxiety become a chronic and inescapable part of your daily life…it can wreak havoc on your performance and prevent you from achieving the impact, income, and influence you desire.

 In this article, I’m going to give you 8 research-backed strategies to manage your stress levels, improve your focus, and live a happier, healthier, and more balanced life.

 Why Chronic Stress is Killing You (And Your Business)

 As a high-performer, it’s easy to think that chronic stress is “no big deal.”

 You think to yourself, “This is just the way it is!
 I have big goals and dreams so of course, I’m going to deal with stress.”